 - Loss of appetite

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including the onset of symptoms.
 He will palpate the abdomen and may find a full bladder or hard and full colon (if constipated).

 - Urinalysis – A test of the cat’s urine which may reveal bacteria, urinary crystals, red blood cells, or white blood cells.

 - Complete blood count and biochemical profile – To evaluate blood cell count and how the kidneys and liver are functioning.

 - X-ray or ultrasound – To evaluate the urinary tract for stones, tumours, and colon to look for signs of impaction and/or blockage.

-- Bacterial culture – This may be performed if bacteria are found in the urine so that a suitable antibiotic can be selected.
+- Bacterial culture and sensitivity – This may be performed if bacteria are found in the urine so that a suitable antibiotic can be selected.

 - Intravenous Pyelogram (IVP/excretory urography): To see very small or radiolucent (transparent to x-ray) stones may require contrast radiography.
 This is where a contrast medium (dye) is injected into a vein.
 It is excreted via the kidneys & appears in the urine.
 This enables the technician to view the structures of the urinary tract.